 ➤ Go to View Tab >> Window Dropdown >> View Side by Side Option

-After that, you will be able to view the two sheets at a time but they aligned horizontally and so we will change their alignment now.
+You will be able to view the two sheets at a time but they are aligned horizontally so we will change their alignment now.

 ➤ Go to View Tab >> Window Group >> Arrange All Option.